Azkellas/IdiomaticPython_AdventOfCode2022/day6/README.md

 print("part1", get_result(line, 14))
 ```

-And well, that's it for today!
+We're done for the day!
 Congratulations for reaching this point, you rock!

 ### Final remarks